UNIVERSITY OF WISCONSIN River Falls

 UWRF offers a plethora of education abroad opportunities for students, and the sheer number of choices can sometimes be overwhelming.
 Students often look to their academic advisers to help them make the best choice for incorporating an education abroad experience into their time at UWRF.
 How can you help your advisees research and select an education abroad program that best supports their personal and academic needs?

-• Start by visiting http://uwrf.studioabroad.com.
-The Office of International Education's education abroad webpage is the best starting point to find out about which programs are offered, how much they cost, and what academic components they contain.
+• Start by visiting the Office of International Education's education abroad webpage.
+This page is the best starting point to find out which programs are offered, how much they cost, and what academic components they contain.
 The page also contains other resources for students that may help them explore their options.
-Students apply for programs at this site, too, so it's a one-stop shop for everything related to education abroad.

 • Talk to your advisees and encourage them to think about adding an education abroad experience to their academic career.
 Here are some topics to talk about from the perspective of your role as their academic adviser: